best stretches for joint pain

 safe stretching with arthritis

-• Warm up first: A quick heating pad or a warm shower can loosen up your joints and make stretching easier.
+Warm up first – A heating pad or a warm shower can loosen your joints and make stretching easier.

-• Use props if needed: Yoga mats, towels, or even a sturdy chair can provide extra support.
+Use props if needed – Yoga mats, towels, or a sturdy chair can provide extra support.

-Stretching isn’t about perfection; it’s about progress.
-Even if you can only manage a little movement at first, that’s okay!
+Stretching isn’t about perfection—it’s about progress.
+Even if you can only manage small movements at first, that’s completely okay!

 1. Cat-Cow Stretch (Spinal Mobility)

-This stretch is a lifesaver for morning back stiffness.
-It’s gentle, easy, and feels incredible once you get the hang of it.
+This gentle movement is a lifesaver for morning back stiffness.

 How to do it: